R3voA3/3den-Enhanced/ENH_Changelog.md

 v3.6
 *added*
-- added new functions ENH_fnc_all3DENSelected
+- added new function ENH_fnc_all3DENSelected
 - a control to the statusbar which shows number of selected entities
 - a tool to export and import mission attributes
 - an airdrop mission attribute